petabyt/ptp/docs/index.md

 Unlike a mass storage device, PTP doesn't expose a filesystem.
 Instead, it exposes a generic API for listing, downloading, and uploading *objects*.
 An 'object' can be anything, but in most cases it represents a file or folder on the device's storage medium.

-There's a few reasons why PTP was designed this way the time:
+There's a few reasons why PTP was designed this way at the time:

 - Image transfer solutions at the time were proprietary and difficult for Linux developers to write drivers for
 - Abstracting away the filesystem allowed the camera to store images in any way it liked (even without a filesystem)